United Spirits agrees to sell Whyte & Mackay to Emperador

 With an enterprise value of 430 million pounds, the deal represents a multiple of 19.3 times estimated 2014 earnings before interest, tax, depreciation and amortization (EBITDA), a very high price considering how much of its business is low-priced and unbranded bulk whisky.

-Suntory Holdings [SUNTH.UL] recently paid 20 times EBITDA for Beam, and LVMH paid 23 times for Glenmorangie in 2004, but those involved large well-known brands.
+Suntory Holdings SUNTH.UL recently paid 20 times EBITDA for Beam, and LVMH (LVMH.PA) paid 23 times for Glenmorangie in 2004, but those involved large well-known brands.

 Excluding the Whyte & Mackay brand and its bulk whisky, the remaining malt whiskies Dalmore, Jura, Tamnavulin and Fetercairn fetched a multiple that was "stratospheric," said a person familiar with the matter, adding that Emperador beat two other bidders in the last round.